victor-m-p/BayesianDecisionWeights/README.md

 ## Project Description

-Pipeline for experimental validation of the idea that Prospect Theory's (PT) S-shaped weighting function is modulated by the affect of risky choices (Rottenstreich & Hsee, 2001).
+Pipeline for experimental validation of the idea that Prospect Theory's (PT) reverse S-shaped weighting function is modulated by the affect of outcomes for risky decisions (Rottenstreich & Hsee, 2001).

 This pipeline is a suggestion for how their initial